-&lt;sup>80 Points (a) and (c) of Article 13 of Directive 2009/73: Each transmission, storage and/or LNG system operator shall:
+&lt;sup>106 Points (a) and (c) of Article 13 of Directive 2009/73: Each transmission, storage and/or LNG system operator shall:

-(a) operate, maintain and develop under economic conditions secure, reliable and efficient transmission, storage and/or LNG facilities to secure an open market, with due regard to the environment, ensure adequate means to meet service obligations and (c) provide any other transmission system operator, any other storage system operator, any other LNG system operator and/or any distribution system operator, sufficient information to ensure that the transport and storage of natural gas may take place in a manner compatible with the secure and efficient operation of the interconnected system.
+(a) operate, maintain and develop under economic conditions secure, reliable and efficient transmission, storage and/or LNG facilities to secure an open market, with due regard to the environment, ensure adequate means to meet service obligations; and (c) provide any other transmission system operator, any other storage system operator, any other LNG system operator and/or any distribution system operator, sufficient information to ensure that the transport and storage of natural gas may take place in a manner compatible with the secure and efficient operation of the interconnected system.

-&lt;sup>81 In line with Article 2(48) of Directive 2019/944, 'ancillary service' means a service necessary for the operation of a transmission or distribution system, including balancing and non-frequency ancillary services, but not including congestion management.
+&lt;sup>107 In line with Article 2(48) of Directive 2019/944, 'ancillary service' means a service necessary for the operation of a transmission or distribution system, including balancing and non-frequency ancillary services, but not including congestion management.
 Furthermore, Article 2(49) of Directive 2019/944 defines 'non-frequency ancillary service' means a service used by a transmission system operator or distribution system operator for steady state voltage control, fast reactive current injections, inertia for local grid stability, short-circuit current, black start capability and island operation capability.

-their duties are defined by EU law and are as such similar in all Member States, national particularities as described above cannot be subsumed under the exemption in Article 3(3) of REMIT.
+(212) In the exercise of the duties in connection with these specific tasks, those market participants carry out transactions in the name and on behalf of one or more other market participants.
+While there is an explicit exemption from the prohibition of insider trading in Article 3(3) of REMIT for TSOs, given that their duties are defined by EU law and are as such similar in all Member States, national particularities as described above cannot be subsumed under the exemption in Article 3(3) of REMIT.
 With respect to the possible differences in national market models and the legal design of principal-agent-relations in different Member States, any such particularity needs to be assessed by the competent national authorities on a case-by-case basis.